terryweiss/grunt-template-module/README.md

     exports["tmp/module_jst.js"] = function(obj){...

 I know.
 You're wondering why do such a thing?
-Doesn't the <code>contrib-jst</code> offer an AMD wrapper?
-Yes, it does, but that doesn't help if you want to get at the template from the server.
-As well, if you use [browserify](https://github.com/substack/node-browserify), this will play much better with the compiled browserified (is that word?) output.
+Doesn't <code>contrib-jst</code> offer an AMD wrapper?
+Yes, it does, but it is a very noisy way to get at it on the server.
+As well, if you use [browserify](https://github.com/substack/node-browserify), this will play much better with the compiled browserified (is that a word?) output.

 So there you have it.
 Browserify and server happiness for underscore/lodash and EJS templates.
 And backward compatibility with <code>contrib-jst</code>.